Cosmicjedi/Games/src/site/notes/Spaces/Gaming/Source Material/Areas/CWoD/Genre/Vampire/V20/Disciplines/Dominate.md

 ## ••••• • Loyalty
 With this power in effect, the elder’s Dominate is so strong that other vampires find it almost impossible to break with their own commands.
 Despite the name, Loyalty instills no special feelings in the victim — the vampire’s commands are simply implanted far more deeply than normal.
 ### System:
-Any other vampire attempting to employ Dominate on a subject who has been Dominated by a vampire with Loyalty has a +3 difficulty modifier to his rolls and must spend an additional Willpower point.b
+Any other vampire attempting to employ Dominate on a subject who has been Dominated by a vampire with Loyalty has a +3 difficulty modifier to his rolls and must spend an additional Willpower point.

 ## ••••• • Obedience
 While most Kindred must employ Dominate through eye contact, some powerful elders may command loyalty with the lightest brush of a hand.